ccmeyer/Memplex_platform/README.md

 ## Organization of the repository
 This repository contains all the code required to recreate all the figures of the manuscript along with the code to implement the active learning reaction selection.
-All the data is available in the supplementary files of the manuscript located here: _______.
-This data file must be downloaded, extracted, and added to the `all_data` directory.
+All the data is available through Zenodo at the DOI: 10.5281/zenodo.15086208.
+The data file will download as a ZIP file and must be extracted.
+Once extracted add all the directories to the `all_data` directory.
 The code will search this folder for the required files to complete the analysis.

+## Citation
+If you use this code or data in your research, please cite:
+**Conary Meyer and Alessandra Arizzi, et al.** *Designer artificial environments for membrane protein synthesis.* Nature Communications, 2025.
+[DOI coming soon]